Automatic nonlinear MPC approximation with closed-loop guarantees: Abstract

 \section{Abstract}

-In this paper, we address the problem of automatically approximating nonlinear model predictive control (MPC) schemes with closed-loop guarantees.
-First, we discuss how this problem can be reduced to a function approximation problem, which we then tackle by proposing \alkiax, the {A}daptive and {L}ocalized {K}ernel {I}nterpolation {A}lgorithm with e{X}trapolated reproducing kernel Hilbert space norm. \alkiax\ is a non-iterative algorithm that ensures numerically well-conditioned computations, a fast-to-evaluate approximating function, and the guaranteed satisfaction of any desired bound on the approximation error.
+Safety guarantees are vital in many control applications, such as robotics.
+Model predictive control (MPC) provides a constructive framework for controlling safety-critical systems, but is limited by its computational complexity.
+We address this problem by presenting a novel algorithm that automatically computes an explicit approximation to nonlinear MPC schemes while retaining closed-loop guarantees.
+Specifically, the problem can be reduced to a function approximation problem, which we then tackle by proposing \alkiax, the {A}daptive and {L}ocalized {K}ernel {I}nterpolation {A}lgorithm with e{X}trapolated reproducing kernel Hilbert space norm. \alkiax\ is a non-iterative algorithm that ensures numerically well-conditioned computations, a fast-to-evaluate approximating function, and the guaranteed satisfaction of any desired bound on the approximation error.
 Hence, \alkiax\ automatically computes an explicit function that approximates the MPC, yielding a controller suitable for safety-critical systems and high sampling rates.
-In a numerical experiment, we apply \alkiax\ to a nonlinear MPC scheme, demonstrating reduced offline computation and online evaluation time compared to a state-of-the-art method.
+We apply \alkiax\ to approximate two nonlinear MPC schemes, demonstrating reduced computational demand and applicability to realistic problems.